Across the Atlantic

 Apps That Pay You Back In Cash

-January is here and the credit card bills are starting to come in, rapid fire.
-All those Christmas gifts purchased, time spent with family sometimes involved gas money or an airline ticket, all of it is coming in and it can be daunting for several months after.
+January is here, and the credit card bills are starting to arrive.
+All those Christmas gifts purchased, gas money, and possibly airline tickets, are coming in and it can be daunting for several months.

-Well, if you are willing to take a little time before, during or after you shop in the new year, these apps will let you earn your rebate and get it back in cash.
-Most also have a gift card option of some sort, but if you’re like me, green is what you want so you can pay your bills and call it a day.
+Well, if you are willing to take a little time before, during, or after you shop in the new year, these apps will let you earn a rebate.
+Most have a gift card option of some sort, but if you’re like me, green is what you want so you can pay your bills and call it a day.

 ibotta

-Okay, so I am totally loving using ibotta to earn cash back on groceries and other restaurant and retail shops.
+Okay, I love ibotta to earn cash back on groceries, restaurants, and retail shops.

 This app is super simple to use.
-You find the store you are shopping at and then you scroll through the products that have a rebate available.
-Tag the items that interest you and when you shop you scan the barcode with your phone to make sure you have chosen the right product.
-After you checkout, scan your receipt and all of the items you have chosen should be seen.
-If something didn’t tag, no worries, you are able to go back and select it and that is all you do.
+Find the store you are shopping at, scroll through the products that have rebates available, tag the items that interest you and when you shop, scan the barcode with your phone to make sure you have chosen the right product.
+After checkout, scan your receipt and all of the items you have chosen should be seen.
+If something didn’t tag, no worries, you can go back and select it.
 After you have $20 in rewards, you can have your money sent to your PayPal account.
-Presently, I have earned $252.45 in rebates through ibotta.
-During the holidays, I took advantage of using this app on top of other discounts at retail stores and even online only stores.

-ibotta also offers you opportunities to earn individual and team bonuses.
+ibotta offers you opportunities to earn individual and team bonuses.
 Your team consists of friends who also use ibotta.
-If you would like to be a part of my team use the referral code qcfxkog when you sign up and I will also earn a referral bonus that will help me earn cash for the new year.
-Once you sign up you can also earn referral bonuses by inviting friends to join your team.
+If you would like to be a part of my team use the referral code qcfxkog when you sign up, and I earn a referral bonus that will help me earn cash for the new year.
+Once you sign up, you can also earn referral bonuses by inviting friends to join your team.

 Ebates

-Ebates is super handy during the holidays and especially when you are purchasing a big ticket item online.
-Although they are known for online rebates, there are some brick and mortar stores that let you receive those rebates through Ebates if you link your credit card and once you have done that it will automatically appear in your Ebates account after a few days.
+Ebates is handy during the holidays and when you purchase big-ticket items online.
+Although Ebates is known for online rebates, some brick-and-mortar stores allow rebates if you link your credit card.
+The rebate will automatically appear in your Ebates account after a few days.

-The important thing to know about Ebates is that you must use the link they provide you to the store to earn the rebate.
-They payout every three months and you have to have a cash back balance of $5.00 or more.
-The money is also sent to your PayPal account.
+The important thing to know about Ebates is that you must use the link they provide to the store to earn the rebate.
+They pay every three months and you have to have a cash-back balance of $5.00 or more.
+The money is sent to your PayPal account.

-I’ve earned $70.61 in cashbacks with Ebates.
-Remember, the key is to check your Ebates app for potential rebates on big ticket items, the savings can be substantial and most times combined with other offers.
+I’ve earned $70.61 in cash-backs with Ebates.
+Remember, the key is to check your Ebates app for potential rebates on big-ticket items, the savings can be substantial.

-Sometimes, your purchase through their link will not show up in your account.
-In those rare cases, you are able to ask ebates to track that purchase and they will follow up with the company and keep in touch with you via email about the progress.
-The wait can be long but if they are able to get the rebate, so worth it.
+Sometimes, your purchase through their link will not appear in your account.
+In those cases, ask Ebates to track the purchase, they will follow up with the company and keep in touch via email about the progress.
+It can take awhile, but if they are able to get the rebate, it’s worth it.

-Ebates also offer a “Refer a Friend” bonus.
-If you would like help me earn a bonus just click on the hyperlink, which is contained on the highlighted Ebates.
+Ebates also offers a “Refer a Friend” bonus.
+If you would like to help me earn a bonus, click on the Ebates that are hyperlinked in this post.

 Checkout 51

-This app works a lot like ibotta but the platform is different.
-The products are not broken down by stores and sometimes when scrolling through you will notice that some products can only be purchased at a specific store that is mentioned next to the item, to earn the rebate.
+This app works a lot like ibotta, but the platform is different.
+The products are not broken down by stores, and when scrolling through, you will notice that some products can only be purchased at a specific store, to earn the rebate.

-The savings can be substantial and unlike the other two apps I have discussed, Checkout 51 actually sends out a check with your rebate amount after you have earned $20.00 or more.
+The savings can be substantial and unlike the other two apps I have discussed, Checkout 51 sends out a check with your rebate amount after you’ve earned $20.00 or more.
 I have earned $26.20 through Checkout 51.
 Checkout 51 also offers contests and bonuses on occasion to help you earn.
 Click the hyperlink to download the app for Checkout 51.

 What are some of your favorite money-saving apps?
 Share in the comments below.